-Fans of M. Night Shyamalan’s 2000 film Unbreakable, about a man who realizes that he is superhuman with the help of a man who is his complete opposite, were thrown for a loop in 2016 when his seemingly stand-alone horror film, Split, about a man with multiple identities who kidnaps three teenage girls, turned out to be a long-awaited sequel to the original film.
+Fans of M. Night Shyamalan’s 2000 film Unbreakable, about a man who realizes that he is superhuman with the help of a man who is his complete opposite, were thrown for a loop in 2016 when his seemingly stand-alone horror film, Split, about a man with multiple identities who kidnaps three teenage girls, turned out to be a long-awaited sequel.
 So, anticipation immediately mounted for the third film in the series which would bring the characters from both films together in a mini-cinematic universe popularized by big-budget superhero movies.

 The three are treated by Dr. Ellie Staple (Sarah Paulson), a psychiatrist who specializes in a particular mental illness in which patients believe that they are superheroes.
 Meanwhile, Joseph, Elijah’s mother (Charlayne Woodard), and sole survivor of The Beast, Casey Cooke (Anya Taylor-Joy), set out to prove that the three patients do possess the abilities that they claim to have.
 However, Mr. Glass has plans of his own.

 Tone and Color